Domestic Applicants (U.S. Citizen)

 Ph.D. applicants only: We strongly encourage domestic Ph.D. applicants to complete a 2021-2022 FAFSA based on the 2020 tax year to be considered for GAANN (Graduate Assistance in Areas of National Need) fellowship as part of your application to the Ph.D. program.

 Transcripts with most recent grades or final grades (if degree has been awarded) from all academic institutions you have attended since high school (secondary school) is required.
 Whenever possible, provide a transcript key that includes a grading scale.

-Please note: UNOFFICIAL transcripts and degree certificates are accepted and encouraged for the initial program review.
-Official transcripts and degree certificates will be required only if you are admitted and accept our offer.
+Please note: UNOFFICIAL transcripts are accepted and encouraged for the initial program review.
+All transcripts uploaded to the online application system are considered unofficial.
+Official transcripts will be required only if you are admitted and accept our offer.

 Graduate Record Examinations (GRE)

-The GRE general test is now optional for all applicants applying for admission to Fall 2021 to Spring 2022.
+The GRE general test is now optional for all applicants seeking admission to Fall 2021 thru Spring 2023.